JLiebert73/Gym-App/README.md

 ## Overview

-Welcome to the **Fitness App**, your ultimate gym workout companion!
+Welcome to the **GymMate**, your ultimate gym workout companion!
 This application is designed to enhance your fitness journey by providing a comprehensive exercise database sourced from RapidAPI and seamless access to YouTube tutorials.
 Built with React, Emotion, and Material-UI, this app ensures a user-friendly and visually appealing experience.

 ## Features